50 Song Memoir

 50 Song Memoir is the eleventh studio album by American indie pop band The Magnetic Fields, released on March 10, 2017.
 50 Song Memoir is an autobiographical concept album that chronicles the first 50 years of lyricist Stephin Merritt's life, with one song for each year that he has lived.

 Recording

-Stephin Merritt began recording on his fiftieth birthday on February 9, 2015.
 The album was produced by Merritt with additional production by Thomas Bartlett and Charles Newman.
 Merritt sings on all fifty tracks.

 Tour

 The fully staged live shows in support of 50 Song Memoir were directed by José Zayas with an expanded Magnetic Fields lineup that included three additional musicians for the tour for a total of seven musicians, each playing a different instrument.
 On the tour the band played the entirety of 50 Song Memoir in two halves across two nights at each venue.

 Release

 50 Song Memoir is available in five-L.P. and five-C.D. editions that include an interview by Daniel Handler and facsimile handwritten lyrics by Stephin Merritt, and as a bound book.